ganorkarshrushti/OCTANET_DECEMBER-/README.md

 # OCTANET_DECEMBER
-Landing Page using HTML and CSS
+Task-1 :Landing Page using HTML and CSS.
+Task-2 : To-do List using HTML, CSS and Javascript.